bobgeorgethe3rd/freesewing/designs/simpleraglanshirtsleeve/README.md

 # @freesewing/simpleraglanshirtsleeve

-Simple raglan shirt sleeves to be used in other designs
+Simple Raglan Shirt Sleeve designto be used in other designs